It's About Time: Temporal References in Emergent Communication: Referential Game Environments

-The agents are also trained and evaluated in the \textit{RG} environment, which represents the classic referential game \citep{lewis_convention_1969,lazaridou_multi-agent_2017}, where targets are randomly generated, and \textit{RG Hard}, which is a more difficult version of the referential games, where the target and distractors only differ in a single attribute.
-The RG environment establishes a reference performance for the agents, while RG Hard determines whether temporal references enhance performance in an environment where targets are harder to differentiate.
-Similarly to the TRG Hard, we expect an accuracy drop in the RG Hard environment.
+This behaviour describes the environment \textit{TRG}, which represents the base variant of temporal referential games, where targets are randomly generated with a $p$ chance of repetition of a target from the previous horizon $[1,h]$.
+We additionally implemented five more environment variants:

+\begin{description}[noitemsep] \item[TRG]: Base temporal referential game with a chance $p$ of object repetition. \item[TRG Hard]: Same as TRG but with targets that differ from distractors in only one, randomly chosen attribute. \item[RG]: Classic referential game. \item[RG Hard]: Classic referential game with targets that differ from distractors in only one, randomly chosen attribute. \item[Always Same]: A subset\footnote{A subset is used as the target space grows exponentially with the number of attributes and values.} of all possible targets repeated sequentially, used to verify consistent temporal messaging. \item[Never Same]: No target repetition, used to verify if temporal messages are used only in temporal contexts, and a as sanity check. \end{description}

+In all datasets where repetition may occur, only the target object is repeated, while the distractor objects are randomly generated for each object set.
+Sample inputs and expected outputs for all environments are provided in \cref{apx: test environments}.

-Since the RG, RG Hard, and Never Same environments have almost no target repetitions, (\cf \cref{apx: dataset details}, \cref{fig: dataset repeats}) we do not expect to observe the emergence of temporal references in these environments.
-We use RG, RG Hard, and Never Same to validate our results, and to provide a baseline performance on the environments usually used in emergent communication research \citep{boldt_review_2024}.
+Since RG, RG Hard, and Never Same environments have minimal target repetitions (\cf \cref{apx: dataset details}, \cref{fig: dataset repeats}), we do not expect temporal references to emerge in these settings.
+We use these environments to validate our results, and to provide a baseline performance on the environments usually used in emergent communication research \citep{boldt_review_2024}.